Did you know there is a proper dress code for jet skiing? Sure, a swimsuit is fine but it’s not everything you need.

 Why wear gloves?
 The answer is simple.
 When you hop on the watercraft, especially if you’re new, you will have a ‘death grip’ on it.
 Then you’ll hit some waves and bounce around.
 What you won’t realize until it’s late is that your wrist, thumb, and fingers have been bouncing around too and now you have blisters.
 Fingerless water gloves would have stopped that.

 The gloves will also help give you a better grip too!

 What Is The Best Jet Ski Gloves?

 Any fingerless riding gloves will work fine.
 The ones I bought are actually for kayaking, so that is fine too.

 If you need a recommendation then what I wear will be good enough.
-Click here to see the gloves I wear and the reviews on them.
-(Amazon Link Ad)
+Click here to see the gloves I wear.

 It gets extra bright from the water and the sky, so sunglasses are a must-have.

 You might have sunglasses right now, but I recommend not wearing them.
 Chances are these are your favorite glasses, and you don’t want to lose them when riding your watercraft.

 I find the best sunglasses for jet skiing are ones you don’t mind losing and they also float.

 Floating sunglasses are a must, but don’t forget the floating eyeglass chain too!

 If you want to keep your clothing from getting wet, then you need a dry bag.
 I like having a dry bag that can fit most of my things like a towel in it.

 Also, having a dry bag for your phone is a must-have too.
 To learn more about where to put your phone then check out my helpful guide here.